foodfight/showz/scripts/episode-x-vagrant.md

 * Nathen Harvey [github](http://github.com/nathenharvey), [twitter](http://twitter.com/nathenharvey), irc: nathenharvey, [blog](http://nathenharvey.com)

 Outline/Questions
 -----------------

-* Will veewee be moved into vagrant in a future release?
+* Note for Listeners: we will not review the basics of how vagrant works in the this episode.
+That topic has been covered very well by earlier podcasts.
-* There was an interesting discussion of vagrant on hacker news after u made recent merge.
+* Start w/ recent merge that abstracted away from vbox ** There was an interesting discussion of vagrant on hacker news after u made recent merge.
 ** Vagrant is a surprisingly large codebase.
 What contributes to the size of the codebase?
 ** Why doesn't vagrant just use libvirt?
+* Next, talk about vagrant 2.0 features and road map
+* Will veewee be moved into vagrant in a future release?
 * have you received any financial support thus far to speed up vagrant dev? are you seeking financial support for vagrant 2.0?
 * Mitchell - tell us about some notable plugins.
 What are common mistakes ppl make?
 Which plugins or functionality do you wish ppl would write or are most needed?
-* Do you intend for vagrant to be single machine only?
-What about spinning up vms on openstack or aws
 * Patrick - what's your workflow look like?
 Walk us thru creating new puppet manifest.
 What plugins do you use?
 What does Sahara do and how do you use it?
+* Do you intend for vagrant to be single machine only?
+What about spinning up vms on openstack or aws? or a riak cluster?
+* Orchestration adds new elements of complexity w/ time.
+Ordering of vm actions is significant.
+We are lucky to have two configuration management frameworks -- puppet and chef -- that address the problem of config mgmt.
+What elements would and orchestration tool/framework/DSL need to possess?
+At least in the context of vagrant ;) Do any existing tools satisfy those requirements
+* Testing - How does automated testing work w/ vagrant?
+** how well do cucumber, rspec, minitest integrate w/ vagrant?
+(May want to mention aruba) ** what could be better in this area?
+** what about test runners and formatters?
 * How can people can get involved w/ vagrant? where do you need help the most?
 * Lastly, how can people get in touch with you?